cozygene/glint/docs/source/tissueheterogeneity.rst

 	python glint.py --datafile datafile.glint --refactor --k 6 --fs controls --pheno y1

 will compute the ReFACTor components using the *controls* feature selection based on the phenotype y1.
 The names of the phenotypes are defined by the headers in the *datafile.samples.txt* file associated with the *datafile.glint*.
-For more details see `glint files`_.
+For more details see `GLINT files`_.

 .. note:: Use the argument `--phenofile`_ in order to provide phenotypes that were not included in the *datafile.glint* file or in case where a textual version of the data is used rather than a *.glint* file.